Share the article!

 Your guide to avoiding the biggest freelancing mistakes

-There are many things to think about when you work as a freelancer – from finding clients and projects, to completing the work within the deadline and making sure you charge the right price for your work.
+There are many things to consider when working as a freelancer - from finding clients and projects, to completing work on deadline and making sure you charge the right price for your work.

 Making mistakes when freelancing can be a costly affair.
-This can cost both time, money and customers.
+It can cost you time, money and clients.

 Here are the 18 most common mistakes we see new freelancers make, and of course a checklist on how to avoid them.